 1. What will be your initial response?

 You really have two options here.
 First, you can let the system continue to run or you can pull the plug.
 Each needs to be considered.
 Leaving the system running may allow you to gather additional information about the attacker without him knowing his activities have been discovered.
+However, if real damage is occurring, you may have no choice but to pull the system offline to limit the effects.

 2. Who committed this crime?